 instructs the Council

-1 to review the annual progress achieved towards the accomplishment of the Connect2020 Agenda;
+1 to review the annual progress achieved towards the accomplishment of the Connect with Broadband 2030 Agenda;

-2 to present an assessment of the progress towards achieving the Connect2020 Agenda to the next plenipotentiary conference,
+2 to present an assessment of the progress towards achieving the Connect with Broadband 2030 Agenda to the next plenipotentiary conference,

 invites the Member States

-1 to participate actively in the implementation of the Connect2020 Agenda, and contribute with national, regional and international initiatives;
+1 to participate actively in the implementation of the Connect with Broadband 2030 Agenda, and contribute with national, regional and international initiatives;

-2 to invite all other stakeholders to contribute and work together towards the Connect2020 Agenda;
+2 to invite all other stakeholders to contribute and work together towards the Connect with Broadband 2030 Agenda;

-3 to provide data and statistics, as appropriate, to monitor progress towards the achievement of the Connect2020 Agenda;
+3 to provide data and statistics, as appropriate, to monitor progress towards the achievement of the Connect with Broadband 2030 Agenda;

-4 to report national progress towards the achievement of the Connect2020 Agenda, and contribute to the database that will collect and disseminate information on national and regional initiatives contributing to the Connect2020 Agenda;
+4 to report national progress towards the achievement of the Connect with Broadband 2030 Agenda, and contribute to the database that will collect and disseminate information on national and regional initiatives contributing to the Connect with Broadband 2030 Agenda;

-5 to engage actively in discussions on the Post-2015 Development Agenda, in accordance with the process established by UNGA;

-6 to ensure that ICTs are central to the Post-2015 Development Agenda, by being acknowledged as an important tool to achieve its overall SDGs;
+5 to ensure that ICTs are central to the 2030 Sustainable Development Agenda, by being acknowledged as an important tool to achieve its overall SDGs;

-7 to contribute to the work of ITU, as elaborated in the strategic plan for the Union for 2016-2019 in Annex 2 to Resolution 71 (Rev. Busan, 2014), that contributes to the Connect2020 Agenda,
+6 to contribute to the work of ITU, as elaborated in the strategic plan for the Union for 2020-2023 in Annex 2 to Resolution 71 (Rev. Dubai, 2018), that contributes to the Connect with Broadband 2030 Agenda,

 invites Sector Members, Associates and Academia

-to take an active role towards implementing the Connect2020 Agenda,
+to take an active role towards implementing the Connect with Broadband 2030 Agenda,

 invites all stakeholders

-to contribute with their initiatives and their experience, qualifications and expertise to the successful implementation of the Connect2020 Agenda for Global Telecommunication/ICT Development.
+to contribute with their initiatives and their experience, qualifications and expertise to the successful implementation of the Connect with Broadband 2030 Agenda for Global Telecommunication/ICT Development.